• Skip to main content

 Notes

-If your cherry tomatoes are large, sprinkle a little salt on them once they are sliced, then place them on a paper towel to drain off any excess liquid before adding them to the quiche.
+If your cherry tomatoes are large, sprinkle a little salt on them once they are sliced, then place them on a paper towel to drain any excess liquid before adding them to the quiche.

 Check your quiche at about 20 minutes to ensure the crust isn’t getting too brown.
 Cover the edges loosely with a small piece of foil if it is.

-For the best results, before prebaking or blind baking the pie crust, generously prick the bottom and sides of the dough to keep it from puffing up as it bakes.
+For the best results, before pre-baking or blind baking the pie crust, generously prick the bottom and sides of the dough to keep it from puffing up as it bakes.

-For the best results, place your pie crust on a baking sheet to par bake it, and then leave it on the baking sheet to bake it with the filling.
+Always place your pie crust on a baking sheet to par-bake it, then leave it on the baking sheet to bake it with the filling.
 The aluminum pans frozen pie crusts come in are flimsy and will bend when you are placing them in the oven or trying to take them out.

 Nutrition